 The Connection Between Depression and Addictions

-Substance abuse has a strong connection to depression.
+Substance use has a strong connection to depression.
 Many people who suffer from an addiction also have a co-occurring mental health disorder.
 The addiction masks the symptoms of the mental illness.
 For the individual, alcohol and drugs provide a temporary escape and a momentary mood boost.

 Unfortunately, this connection can make it challenging to stay sober.
 If the individual only receives help for their addiction, they leave rehab without the right tools to prevent a relapse.
 When symptoms of depression return, the individual may feel tempted to use again to cope with their depression.